velniaszs/Fabric_Workspace_Settings/capacity-policies/docs/CAPACITY-POLICY-MIGRATION-RUNBOOK.md

 **Nothing to run.** A data import, and it **must happen before Phase 3**.

 `Policy Exceptions` has no upstream — no flow derives those rows, and `ubsppcoe_Workspace` says nothing about them.
-If the estate has existing exceptions, import them from `fabric_workspaces_exceptions.csv`:
+Use [input/PolicyExceptions.csv](input/PolicyExceptions.csv) as the import template; its headers are the Dataverse logical names, so the mapping is column-for-column.

+> **Delete its three `EXAMPLE` rows first.** They carry placeholder GUIDs that match no workspace, so importing them grants nothing — but they leave junk in a table whose whole value is being short enough to review by eye.

+Fill it from the estate's existing exceptions — `fabric_workspaces_exceptions.csv`, if the migration has one:

 | Column | Value |
 |---|---|